N-A-D/Rift/README.md

 # Library overview
 Rift is a *header-only* Entity Component System written in C++14 and only requires C++17 if parallel processing is desired.

-Entities are *essentially* primary keys (column indices) to a transposed table of component types, where each row of the table is a different type.
+Entities are indices to a transposed table of component types, where each row of the table is a different type.
 Systems can query for the entities they would like to transform using a list of component types.

-The library is capable of fast iterations over entities as it caches them based on a system's search criteria (component type lists).
+The library is capable of fast iterations over entities as it caches them based on a search requests (lists of component types).
 The library makes use of sparse integer sets to cache entities with certain components.
 For more information about sparse integer sets visit https://programmingpraxis.com/2012/03/09/sparse-sets/

 Parallel transformations are possible with the `rift::EntityManager::par_for_entities_with` member.
 Use of this function is subject to certain preconditions (see them below).
 Moreover, its use requires a C++17 conformant compiler in order to utilize the parallel version of `std::for_each`.